Computer Forensics Investigator Career Guide

 What kind of schedule does a digital forensics specialist work?

 Computer forensics examiners generally work a typical full-time work week.
-However, the employer may require the specialist to be on call at times in the event of an emergency.
+However, the employer may require the specialist to be on call and available to work evenings and/or weekends in the event of an emergency.

 What is the best way to keep up with the newest developments in computer forensics?